Liza Minnelli Turns 75. Her Famous Friends Have Some Tales to Tell.

 How does Liza Minnelli say goodnight?

 The playwright and performer Charles Busch knows.
-He had helped her into her car when suddenly, before the driver put his foot on the accelerator, she thrust her hand through the open window, grabbed Busch’s hand and screeched, “Baby, I want more!”
+He had helped her into her car when suddenly, before the driver put his foot on the accelerator, she thrust her hand through the open window, grabbed Busch’s hand and shouted, “Baby, I want more!”
 Then she sped off into the night.

 “Icon” can be a tiresomely overused word.
 When it comes to Liza Minnelli, it is spot-on.